 Have a go at creating these images based on circles.
 What do you notice about the areas of the different sections?

 Can you choose your units so that a cube has the same numerical value for it volume, surface area and total edge length?

-What happens to the area and volume of 2D and 3D shapes when you
+What happens to the area and volume of 2D and 3D shapes when you enlarge them?

-Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just
+Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just touching each vertex.

 The area of a square inscribed in a circle with a unit radius is, satisfyingly, 2.
 What is the area of a regular hexagon inscribed in a circle with a unit radius?